Gender pay gap: By country

-Ratio of female to male salaries according to the Save the Children State of the World's Mothers report (2007 data).
-Each color along the spectrum from red to violet represents 5% of the average male pay.

 Moreover, the World Economic Forum provides data from 2015 that evaluates the gender pay gap in 145 countries.
 Their evaluations take into account economic participation and opportunity, educational attainment, health and survival, and political empowerment scores.

 Australia

-In Australia, the Workplace Gender and Equality Agency (WGEA), an Australian Government statutory agency, publishes data from non-public sector Australian organizations.
+In Australia, the Workplace Gender Equality Agency (WGEA), a statutory Australian Government agency, publishes data from non-public-sector Australian organizations.
 There is a pay gap across all industries.
 The gender pay gap is calculated on the average weekly ordinary time earnings for full-time employees published by the Australian Bureau of Statistics.
 The gender pay gap excludes part-time earnings, casual earnings, and increased hourly rates for overtime.

 Australia has a persistent gender pay gap.
 Between 1990 and 2020, the gender pay gap remained within a range of between 13 and 19%.
 In November 2020, the Australian gender pay gap was 13.4%.

-Ian Watson of Macquarie University examined the gender pay gap among full-time managers in Australia over the period 2001–2008, and found that between 65 and 90% of this earnings differential could not be explained by a large range of demographic and labor market variables.
+Ian Watson of Macquarie University examined the gender pay gap among full-time managers in Australia over the period 2001–2008 and found that a range of demographic and labor market variables could explain only 65-90% of this earnings differential.
 In fact, a "major part of the earnings gap is simply due to women managers being female".
 Watson also notes that despite the "characteristics of male and female managers being remarkably similar, their earnings are very different, suggesting that discrimination plays an important role in this outcome".
 A 2009 report to the Department of Families, Housing, Community Services and Indigenous Affairs also found that "simply being a woman is the major contributing factor to the gap in Australia, accounting for 60 per cent of the difference between women's and men's earnings, a finding which reflects other Australian research in this area".
 The second most important factor in explaining the pay gap was industrial segregation.
 A report by the World Bank also found that women in Australia who worked part-time jobs and were married came from households which had a gendered distribution of labor, possessed high job satisfaction, and hence were not motivated to increase their working hours.